An Excellent Basic Spinner

 You might consider collecting all pennies from one year.
 Alternatively, pair pennies from the same year on opposing sides.
 The better you pair them, the more balanced your spinner will be.

 Given the variance of printers I can't guarantee your printer will yield the same results as mine.
 Your pennies may be too tight.
-Mine are extremely snug.
+Mine jingle a little.
 Your bearing might be too loose.
-Mine is tight.
+Mine is snug.
 All I can say is you might need to play with your scaling factors should things not work the way you expect.

 That said, with some effort, this spinner can give that special someone you know a little bit of fun.
 My kids like theirs, even if it is just to play in their spare time.